 Doesn’t sound like it’s too difficult to do, does it?
 Pulling an all day sit is no easy feat even with your iPhone or Android.
 But it is.
 Deer hunting for long periods of time by yourself demands complete fortitude, conviction and tenacity.

-To be on stand, so to speak, for hours in Nebraska’s ever-changing and oftentimes cold, blustery weather in the fall, the solo deer hunter encounters the pulse of time moving slowly, very slowly.
+To be on-stand, so to speak, for hours in Nebraska’s ever-changing and oftentimes cold, blustery weather in the fall, the solo deer hunter encounters the pulse of time moving slowly, very slowly.
 And there’s only so much time that you can occupy with electronics.
 The occurrences of seeing deer can often be measured in small blocks of seconds with adrenaline flowing rather than in minutes.
-Hours go by sluggishly as nature reveals itself.
+Hours go by sluggishly as a wild environment reveals itself.

 And there are days even during the breeding period called “rut,” when I have sat all day and seen no deer at all.
 Zero.
 Zilch.
 I resorted to watching the antics of fox squirrels and songbirds.
 Not all bad!